isabella232/horizon/Readme-Template.md

 [View the Changelog](https://github.paypal.com/Paypal-Commons-R/sbt-build-utilities/blob/develop/CHANGELOG.md)

-Cascade is a collection of libraries that implement common patterns, convenience objects, implicit classes, utilities, and other foundational pieces used in Scala applications and servers at PayPal.

 Nugget, an sbt plugin, was designed so common build settings can be reused via an sbt plugin for Scala applications.
 The plugin herein is carefully designed to:

 * Work well with Scala and the Typesafe libraries.